Skip to content

 Suppose, after a year of trading, FunCo has a bad year because of an unexpected pandemic.

-Your liability to creditors and that of your partners is limited to the value of the shares at the point they were issued to you.
+Your liability to creditors and that of your partners is limited to the amount you are required to pay for your shares (i.e the unpaid share capital).

 Liability Limited by Guarantee